Climate and Average Weather Year Round in Las Vegas Nevada, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Las Vegas is February, with an average of 3.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 13% on February 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Las Vegas experiences some seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 3.1 months, from December 12 to March 15, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 21, with an average total accumulation of 0.8 inches.
+The rainy period of the year lasts for 3.1 months, from December 13 to March 16, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Las Vegas is February, with an average rainfall of 0.8 inches.

-The rainless period of the year lasts for 8.9 months, from March 15 to December 12.
-The least rain falls around June 6, with an average total accumulation of 0.1 inches.
+The rainless period of the year lasts for 8.9 months, from March 16 to December 13.
+The month with the least rain in Las Vegas is June, with an average rainfall of 0.1 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The perceived humidity level in Las Vegas, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, staying within 2% of 2% throughout.